Last updated on February 28th, 2022 at 01:19 pm

-We started with a local market visit, which I personally think is a must do when in Hanoi.
+We started with a local market visit, which I personally think is a must-do when in Hanoi.
 Angie, our translator, helped us understand the chit-chats Mrs Hang had with the stall owners.
-We bought rice noodles, pork shoulder and minced pork, various greens before headed back to Mrs Hang’s home.
+We bought rice noodles, pork shoulder, and minced pork, various greens before heading back to Mrs Hang’s home.

 First, we got started on slicing the veggies and mixing the sauce.
-The dip sauce for the noodles is the soul of the whole dish, and the art of mixing it with the right ingredients as well as learning about substitute was useful and fascinating.
+The dipping sauce for the noodles is the soul of the whole dish, and the art of mixing it with the right ingredients as well as learning about substitutes was useful and fascinating.

 What was most amazing is seeing Mrs Hang use a charcoal grill in the kitchen!
 It is what keeps the authentic taste of the pork patties made from the mince and the pork shoulder, but I think I would have to just use a pan at home.

 After bidding Mrs Hang goodbye, we continued the food tour with Angie.
-First stop is to visit one of the most historic coffee shop in Hanoi.
+The first stop is to visit one of the most historic coffee shops in Hanoi.
 Since my sister and I don’t drink coffee, we ended up having their homemade coffee flavoured frozen yogurt as well as a fermented rice one with beautiful purple colour.

 I was hosted for the cooking class but all opinions are my own

 Ok, you might be a bit confused as to why a pizza place has made it to the top of Hanoi must eat, but its place is well earned!
-With local farms in Vietnam, Pizza 4P make their own cheese that are mouth-watering.
+With local farms in Vietnam, Pizza 4P makes their own cheese that is mouth-watering.
 In fact, this place is often so busy that you are recommended to book a table a day ahead.